Paul E. Harney

+Paul E. Harney (October 21, 1850 – November 27, 1915) was an American artist and college professor.

-Early life and art studies
+Early life

 Paul Edward Harney Jr. was born on October 21, 1850, in New Orleans, the son of Paul and Susan Ferris Harney.
 The family moved to St. Louis when he was very young.
 Harney was an early student of artist Alban Jasper Conant, a painter of Abraham Lincoln, and also of James Reeve Stuart, an itinerant Southern aristocratic portrait artist.
 He also studied art at the National Academy of Design in New York City, 1871-1872, and 1874-1876 at the Royal Bavarian Academy of Fine Arts, Munich in Munich, under Barth and Lindenschmit.

 Art instructor

 Harney settled in Alton, Illinois and taught as a member of the faculty at Shurtleff College After twenty years as both faculty and as Shurtleff's Director of Art, he moved to the Missouri side of the Mississippi River along with his wife Emma Stewart and his three children (his son Eliot had died while still in Alton).

 For several years Harney occupied a chair in the St. Louis School of Fine Arts at Washington University in St. Louis.
 He was a founding member of the St. Louis Artists' Guild and a member of the Society of Western Arts.